terchris/urbalurba-runner/README.md

 - GitHub Actions workflows are configured to use the latest stable versions of actions
 - To contribute or test locally, ensure you have Node.js 20 installed

-## Future Plans
-- Implement automatic deployment to microk8s cluster
-- Add support for monitoring multiple organizations
-- Enhance logging and monitoring capabilities
-- Expand test suite to cover more scenarios and languages

 ## Contributing
 Contributions to urbalurba-runner are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## Support
 For questions or support, please open an issue in the GitHub repository.